pushrax/j-li.net/blog-posts/2013-10-31-mounting-a-linux-nfs-on-osx.md

 ```
 nfs.client.mount.options = nfc,intr
 ```
-After doing that, the regular “Connect to Server” function of Finder will use these options as well.
+After doing that, the regular "Connect to Server" function of Finder will use these options as well.
 See [`man mount_nfs`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man8/mount_nfs.8.html) for more options.